PhiTux/schoco/README.md

  2. Saving and sharing the solutions via Mail/USB/Messenger???
 WTF!?
 ---

-## Planned main-features
+## Main-features
 - No registration methods for pupils.
-Only teachers can register pupils who will always be part of a class or course.
+Only teachers can register pupils who can be member of multiple courses.
-- Pupils see coding-homeworks when logging in and they can code, compile, run and commit their homework completely online without the need of an offline installation of the JRE or any other software.
+- Pupils directly see coding-homeworks when logging in and they can code, compile, run and test their homework completely online without the need of an offline installation of the JRE or any other software.
-- JUnit for automatic testing of the commited homework
+- JUnit for automatic testing of the homework - the newest test-result of pupils is directly visible to the teacher.
-- Teachers can open pupils solutions with a single click and show/compare them at the beamer in the classroom without sending directories or files.
+- Teachers can open pupils solutions with a single click and show/compare them at the beamer in the classroom without the necessity sending directories or files.
-- Explicitly no possibility to open foreign projects based on a project-id or similar (other than codeboard!).
+- Pupils can only open their own project or homeworks - no possibility to open the homework-solution of your best buddy.
 That's first because of privacy-reasons and second to minimize copying from others.
 - Use gitea on backend for storing all code.
-- Compilation and running the programs completely on the server (see /cookies - WIP).
+- Compilation and running of the programs works completely on the server.
+Done by [/cookies](/cookies) which stands for <ins>**Co**</ins>mpile <ins>**o**</ins>nline, <ins>**k**</ins>eep <ins>**i**</ins>ts <ins>**e**</ins>xecution <ins>**s**</ins>upervised.
+Well, actually it's part of schoco and therefore will be renamed to schoco-cookies 🍪 in the future 🤭.

 ## Architecture
 <img src="./schoco_architecture.svg">